 The alternative is to make your own.
 You need baking soda, vinegar, and water.

-- Mix the vinegar and water in a 50/50 ratio and put in a squirt bottle.
+- Mix the vinegar and water in a 50/50 ratio and put the mixture into a squirt bottle.

 - Turn the water off to your toilet and flush so the water level is much lower.